School Waste Reduction Programs

 Other Related School Recycling & Sustainability Laws

-Public Resources Code, sections 42620-42622 requires CalRecycle to provide assistance to school districts in establishing and implementing source reduction and recycling programs, including:
+Public Resources Code, sections 42620-42622 requires CalRecycle to provide assistance to school districts in implementing source reduction and recycling programs, including:

 • A survey of school districts on their level of program implementation